 8. Send reminders

-This is an effective way to remind people of items they’ve already show interest in, and an easy way to generate additional sales and conversions.
+This is an effective way to remind people of items they’ve already shown interest in, and an easy way to generate additional sales and conversions.

 9. Give an inside look at your business